COP3530/edugator-content/n-ary-trees/tries/lesson.md

 Analyzing the time complexity for insertion and search, a hash table has `O(n)` average time complexity because the entire string needs to be hashed where `n` is the size of the target string.

-A BST has `O(n · log m)` average time complexity where `n` is the length of the shortest string in the tree and `m` is the number of strings in the tree.
-The tree must be traversed to find the string for search and insertion, a BST typically has a height of `log m`.
-Additionally, the target string msut be compared to each node to determine the next node to traverse to which is `O(n)`.
+A BST has `O(n · log m)` average time complexity where `n` is length of target string and `m` is the number of strings in the tree.
+The tree must be traversed to find the placement for search and insertion, a BST typically has a height of `log m`.
+Additionally, the target string __must__ be compared to each node to determine the path to take which is `O(n)`.
 Note that if the BST is unbalanced, the worst case time complexity is `O(n*m)`.

 | __Insertion__ | Best Case | Worst Case |
 | --- | --- | --- |